projecttyms1110/opus-accumulator/README.md

 `MediaRecorder` (and many streaming audio sources) emits **self-contained Ogg/Opus files** on every `ondataavailable`.
 Each chunk has its own headers (OpusHead + OpusTags), sequence numbers, and checksums.
+Well, Chrome gives you WebM with Opus inside and Safari doesn't give you anything but mp4, but the common ground is often Opus, natively or through some libs.
+And that's especially useful as with '.opus' files' native Ogg format you can add frames by just appending them to the end of the file, without re-writing anything.

-Simply appending them → **corrupted file** (wrong sequence numbers, duplicate headers, invalid checksums).
+Yet simply appending the files together → **corrupted file** (wrong sequence numbers, duplicate headers, invalid checksums, "playlist" file with many files inside) that could only be played/processed successfully if you're lucky with your tools.

 This package fixes all of that **in pure TypeScript**:
 - Keeps the first file's headers intact